- The consul Marcus Valerius Laevinus and the Senate bicker about the appointment of a dictator;

 This year, Publius Cornelius Scipio decided to strike deep into Carthaginian territory in Spain.
 Scipio knew that there were still three Carthaginian armies in the peninsula.
 Together, these outnumbered him by a large margin, so the Roman commander had to prevent the Carthaginians from ever uniting their forces.
 Defeating them in turn would take up a lot of time, and the individual Carthaginian armies might try to evade battle and wait for reinforcements.
 What Scipio needed was a stunning and decisive victory, and he would get it.
 His target was the rich city of Carthago Nova (modern Cartagena), which was over 450 kilometres south of the Roman camp at Tarraco.
 This was a large distance, but Scipio learned that the three Carthaginian armies were even further away and spread out across the peninsula.
-Each of these armies was at least a ten days march away from Carthago Nova and none of them were near the coast.
+Each of these armies was at least a ten days march away from Carthago Nova by land and none of them were near the coast.
 Leaving Marcus Junius Silanus behind with a small force, Scipio decided to take the risk and crossed the Ebro with 25.000 infantry and 2.500 cavalry, on his way to everlasting glory.
 Scipio gave command of the fleet to his friend Gaius Laelius and ordered him to sail along the coast and arrive at Carthago Nova at the same time as the army.